andrearcaina/Discord-Bot/README.md

 # Discord-Bot
 ### Economy Bot
 * All purpose gambling bot!
-* play blackjack! gamble your money away! steal and rob!
+* Play blackjack! gamble your money away!
+* Steal other members and rob stores!
-* W.I.P, made in python and uses discord.py
+* W.I.P, made in python and uses discord api

+### Invite the bot to your server!
+* link: {soon}